tueng/tueng.github.io/_posts/r-tutorials/2016-10-10-the-philosophy-of-ggplot2.md

 ## References
 1. Hadley Wickham.
 2010. _A layered grammar of graphics_.
 Journal of Computational and Graphical Statistics.
 [ [link](http://vita.had.co.nz/papers/layered-grammar.pdf) ]
 2. Hadley Wickham.
 2016. _ggplot2: Elegant graphics for data analysis_.
 2nd edition.
 New York (NY): Springer.
 3. Hadley Wickham, Winston Chang.
 2016. _ggplot2 documentation, version 2.1.0_.
 [ [link](http://docs.ggplot2.org/current/) ]

-## Further readings
-The following is the list of related articles on `ggplot2`.
-If you don't see a link at the end of a article title, it means the article has not been published.
-Maybe I am working on it, or maybe I haven't even started it yet; but I will soon.
-I hope you find my tutorials useful.

-- ggplot2 - Part 2: Creating common types of plots.
-- ggplot2 - Part 3: Data and aesthetic mappings.
-- ggplot2 - Part 4: Geoms and stats.
-- ggplot2 - Part 5: Position adjustment.
-- ggplot2 - Part 6: Scales.
-- ggplot2 - Part 7: Coordinate systems.
-- ggplot2 - Part 8: Faceting.
-- ggplot2 - Part 9: Theming.